Prevention and management of infection in healthcare settings.

 A useful summary of infectious diseases and their modes of transmission and the specific precautions required can be found in the document Infection Control Management of Infectious Diseases (PDF 467KB).

-SA Health has developed specific advice on the:
+SA Health has developed specific advice on:

-- Infection prevention and control of cystic fibrosis (PDF 312KB)
+- infection prevention and control of cystic fibrosis (PDF 312KB)

-- flu/gastro posters
+- flu/gastro posters and resources

 SA Health has also developed a training tool for the Australian Government titled "The safe use of personal protective equipment" primarily for use in a pandemic situation, but the principles and information contained in the DVD is applicable to all situations where transmission-based precautions are required.
+A PPE donning and doffing poster and brochure are also available.

 The Australian Commission for Safety and Quality in Health Care also has a number of generic resources available from their website, such as a set of standardised signage on standard and transmission-based precautions.